 The guidelines are based on sound performance reporting principles.
-These guidelines should enable government agencies to effectively report their progress in achieving their plans.
+These guidelines should enable government agencies to report effectively their progress in achieving their plans.

-We assessed the public plans and annual reports of departments, three Crown agencies, and two cross-government strategies for the year ended March 31, 2005.
+We assessed the public plans and annual reports of thirteen departments, and two Crown agencies for the year ended March 31, 2006.
 The plans and annual reports contain most of the current requirements of the Department's reporting guidelines.
 The plans and reports provide more performance information than they did previously and thus enhance public accountability.